 she/her/oyster hype woman

-I am a PhD candidate in the Coastal Fisheries Oceanography and Ecology Lab and Royster Fellow in Ecology at the University of North Carolina Institute of Marine Sciences, and MSc alumna of the Coastal Trophic Ecology Lab at the University of Oregon Institute of Marine Biology.
+I recently defended my PhD in the Coastal Fisheries Oceanography and Ecology Lab as a Royster Fellow in Ecology at the University of North Carolina Institute of Marine Sciences.
+I am also an MSc alumna of the Coastal Trophic Ecology Lab at the University of Oregon Institute of Marine Biology.
 I study disturbances to coastal habitats, especially in the contexts of restoration and aquaculture.

 As a graduate worker, I have been extensively involved in campus labor organizing efforts---i.e fighting for workers' rights and better working conditions---first as a union department steward at UO (AFT 3544) and now as the chapter president at UNC (UE 150).
 Before graduate school, I served an AmeriCorps year as a community science educator at the Port Townsend Marine Science Center.